 The Alameda Family Services Clinic & Community Behavioral Health Care division provides counseling services to families, children, adults, couples, and groups.
-The clinic operates a highly respected APA accredited (on contingency) Narrative Therapy Training Program for doctoral interns, as well as practicum students from a variety of graduate programs.
+The clinic operates a highly respected APA accredited Narrative Therapy Training Program for doctoral interns, as well as practicum students from a variety of graduate programs.
 Additionally, the clinic satellite offices deliver trauma-informed, culturally responsive services to residents of Alameda Point Collaborative designed to promote well-being and empowerment.

 All services are available through Telehealth as well.

 Our psychological assessments test for attention, executive functioning, academic/learning disorders, and social emotional functioning.
 For additional information on psychological assessment services, please view our information sheet.

 We serve Alameda County Medi-Cal recipients and also provide services on a sliding scale.
 Some families in Alameda are qualified for one no-cost counseling session.

 Please call the intake line at 510-629-6210 to schedule a phone screening or to get more information about our intake procedure.

 Groups offered through Alameda Family Services include an adult Anger Management group.
 For more information about the adult Anger Management group, please view the flyer.
 This group meets in-person on Mondays at 6pm.

 For additional information, please view our program brochure.